alxhill/alxhill.dev/topics/ai-ml.md

 ## 2022-12-28

 * Excited by the idea of a depth-first browser based editor.
 Going to explore more with the depth models and see what we can do regarding generated depth maps.
 Browsers & Three.js have good enough support for 3d rendering, so a lightweight 3d editor would make for a very powerful way to precisely design the composition for a generated image.
 This tool could have some useful models/depth maps for people, furniture, or even mountains/other types of backgrounds and make generating precise images very easy.
 So far, unclear exactly what's possible, but I think the concept is strong enough to give it a shot.
+* Depth2Img doesn't support fp16, due to `RuntimeError: "LayerNormKernelImpl" not implemented for 'Half'`.
+Potential PyTorch contribution?
+Also might be that this specific thing doesn't work well in fp16, see [this issue](https://github.com/pytorch/pytorch/issues/66707).
+Using full precision for now.

 ### 2022-12-11